Fertility in the US, and the West in general, is in super sharp decline.

 Social context is increasingly emerging as an equally important consideration for fertility decisions, but in ways that still intersect with economic considerations.
-Women, particularly minority women, often cite the limited marriageability of men in their social networks—men with troubles ranging from unemployment, underemployment, and incarceration—as reasons for their disengagement from traditional family-building practices.
+Women often cite the limited marriageability of men in their social networks—men with troubles ranging from unemployment, underemployment, and incarceration—as reasons for their disengagement from traditional family-building practices.
 As the ratio of women to men in college continues to sway “in favor” of women, the pool of ostensibly marriageable men will likely continue to dwindle.
-And there’s little argument that can be made about the merit of this reasoning for holding off from this time-honored tradition.
+And there’s little argument that can be made about the merit of this line of reasoning for holding off from this time-honored tradition.
 Similarly, a more mainstream argument has suggested that women forego or postpone child-rearing due to increased educational and career opportunities (often described under the root expression of female wage labor).
 These, among other factors, don’t make marriage nearly as appealing as it was 50 years ago, where socio-religious dogma and informal and formal market practices made female participation in the workforce a thoroughly prohibitive pursuit.

+How will this impact future generations?
 Popular demography points to three trends in most nations related to the growth (or lack there of) of a populace.
 There is the pre-transition phase, where a nation’s fertility and mortality rates are high; this is followed by the transitional phase, where mortality rates start to drop, along with fertility rates.
 In the final phase, the post transition phase, mortality rates continue to drop, along with mortality rates, producing an uneasy, but tangible, equilibrium.
 America is arguably in this phase, although we are far from the draconian situation that countries in Europe, including Germany, Italy and Greece, are facing.
 Malthus famously predicted that increased living standards would lead to population growth which, in turn, would outstrip our natural resources (namely food).
 This hasn’t happened; instead, we see increased life expectancies across the world, as a result of improved medical practices and pharmaceutics, and better sanitation and public health standards.